zaboople/klonk/TheGURQ.md

 Suppose that you've undone & redone yourself into a corner - the GURQ has struck again.
 But suppose again, that someone leans in - a "Clippy" sort of character - and says, "Don't worry!
 I've quietly recorded everything you've done today!
 All of your changes are just a perfectly linear history with respect to time."
 So you agree to "rewind" through the history of today back to a stopping point where you're happy.
 Ta-da: You've got what you wanted.

 Now suppose you've changed your mind about changing your mind about changing your mind: Clippy leans in again, and says, "Don't worry!"
 At this point you might protest, "But we already did that!
 We'll break something!"
-But Clippy points out that even including your previous "rewind", you *still* have a perfectly linear history with respect to time.
-So you simply rewind Clippy's "tape" again, and there you go.
+But Clippy points out that even including your previous rewind, you *still* have a perfectly linear history with respect to time.
+So you simply rewind Clippy's tape again, and there you go.
 Computers don't violate physics.

 So, we need only implement this Clippy-ish thing and we have a way out of our quandary.

 ## Making it simpler

-First of all, there's no need for undo/redo as well as this "meta undo/redo".
+First of all, there's no need for undo/redo as well as Clippy's "meta" undo/redo.
 We can merge the two into one.

 Second of all, there's no need to include "window shopping" in our recorded history; this is when you undo a ways, take a look around, then skedaddle out of there back to "the present" without changing anything.
 This is just a matter of moving information back and forth from undo-stack to redo-stack.